 - The establishment of new traditions in the 21st century

-You don’t have to settle for one research topic example.
+You don’t have to settle for one economic research topic example.
 Mash them together, mix and match questions and methods, leave nothing but the bare bones of the idea.
 However, be aware, that most of these samples are from published works, so don’t select the topic blindly.
 Do your research following our 4-step iterative process, and you won’t have any trouble.

 How to Write a Research Paper